GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 ulimit -n 65535
 ```

-* Restart your system.
+* Restart the system.

-## IP ##
+## IP

-The Gluu server or VM must be deployed on a static IP.
+The Gluu Server or VM must be deployed on a static IP.
 Cloud servers should already have that set.
-When installing Gluu server make sure the server has a static IP.
+When installing the Gluu Server, make sure the server has a static IP.

-In linux open the following using any editor of choice :
+In Linux, open the following using any editor:

 ```
 vi /etc/network/interfaces
 ```

 Below is the network configuration.
-Notice ```iface ens33 inet``` is set to ```dhcb```.
+Notice `iface ens33 inet` is set to `dhcb`.

 ```
 #This file describes the network interfaces available on your system